UNESCO

 • Dry under monitored environmental conditions

-Drying periods are determined by humidity, airflow, and seasonal moisture signals rather than fixed schedules.
+The pieces dry in the open air under monitored conditions for more than two weeks.
+Exact drying periods are determined by humidity, airflow, and seasonal moisture signals rather than fixed schedules.

 • Execute surface refinement prior to firing